We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 A cracked cylinder head, a cracked engine block(housing of cylinders) or a head gasket failure can also cause white smoke from the exhaust.
 These usually result from a poorly maintained cooling system.

 A car owner is expected to change the coolant from time to time, to avoid the above-mentioned problems.
-The cylinder head gets cracked due to engine overheating, which causes the coolant to enter the combustion chamber and burn up, hence the white smoke.
+The cylinder head gets cracked due to engine overheating, which causes the coolant to enter the combustion chamber and burn up, hence the white smoke from exhaust.

 The coolant levels will go below the specified limit, and also it will become dirty if not changed on time, which can cause engine overheating.